Deep-MI/FastSurfer/README.md

 * --order: Order of interpolation for mri_convert T1 before segmentation (0=nearest, 1=linear(default), 2=quadratic, 3=cubic)

 ### Surface pipeline arguments (optional)
-* --mc: Switch on marching cube for surface creation
+* --fstess: Use mri_tesselate instead of marching cube (default) for surface creation
-* --qspec: Switch on spectral spherical projection for qsphere
+* --fsqsphere: Use FreeSurfer default instead of novel spectral spherical projection for qsphere
-* --nofsaparc: Skip FS aparc segmentations (faster, and usually the mapped ones are fine)
+* --fsaparc: Use FS aparc segmentations in addition to DL prediction (slower in this case and usually the mapped ones from the DL prediction are fine)
 * --surfreg: Run Surface registration with FreeSurfer (for cross-subject correspondence)
 * --parallel: Run both hemispheres in parallel
 * --threads: Set openMP and ITK threads to <int>

 ### Other
 * --py: which python version to use.
 Default: python3.6
-* --dev: Flag to set if FreeSurfer dev version is used
+* --seg_only: only run FastSurferCNN (generate segmentation, do not run the surface pipeline)
+* --surf_only: only run the surface pipeline recon_surf.
+The segmentation created by FastSurferCNN must already exist in this case.

-### Example 1: FastSurfer on subject1
+### Example 1: FastSurfer on subject1 (with parallel processing of hemis)

 Given you want to analyze data for subject1 which is stored on your computer under /home/user/my_mri_data/subject1/orig.mgz, run the following command from the console (do not forget to source FreeSurfer!):